brown-band/website/pages/scripts/2017-2018/fall/harvard.md

 ## Pregame

-Ladies and gentlemen, friends and alumni, presenting an organization that hasn’t lost to URI... this year, it’s the Brown University "we’ll see what happens next week" BANNNDDDDDDDDDDD!
+Ladies and gentlemen, friends and alumni, presenting an organization that hasn’t lost to URI... this year, it’s the Brown University “we’ll see what happens next week” BANNNDDDDDDDDDDD!

 Harvard, we need to have a talk.
 You lost to URI last week.
 Now as the only team present who is actually from Rhode Island, we would like to point out that losing to URI is our sole purview.
 We don’t need you Massachussetts people coming in and taking our jobs.
 Maybe we need to institute a Rhode Island First policy.
 You losing to Rhody is the worst deal in the history of deals, possibly ever.
 Watch now as the band enacts some protectionist legislation and plays Rhode Islanders Are All In This Together.